plotly/plotly.github.io/_posts/financial/2017-03-08-OHLC-Chart.md

 steps:
  - title: Try an Example
    sub-steps:
+    - copy: "The ohlc (short for Open-High-Low-Close) is a style of financial chart that describes Open, High, Low and Close for a given X coordinate which is most likely time."
     - copy: "Before getting started with your own dataset, you can check out an example.
 First, select the 'Type' menu.
 Hovering the mouse over the chart type icon will display three options: 1) Charts like this by Plotly users, 2) View tutorials on this chart type, and, 3) See a basic example."
     - copy: "Clicking the 'See a basic example' option will show what a sample chart looks like after adding data and editing with the style.
 You'll also see what labels and style attributes were selected for this specific chart, as well as the end result."
       img: "![Example after](../static/images/line-graph-and-scatter-plot-with-excel/scatter-try-example.gif)"